vtex-sites/base.store/README.md

 ```

 ## 🖊️ Styling Components
 This starter uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 If you want, you can remove it and use other solutions.
 Both Gatsby and Store UI support many different CSS frameworks, like [emotion](https://emotion.sh/docs/introduction), [stitches](https://stitches.dev/docs/introduction) or even no CSS framework at all.
+Check the supported frameworks at [the Gatsby website](https://www.gatsbyjs.com/docs/how-to/styling/built-in-css/#other-css-options)
 This guide covers best practices and patterns to use when styling with Tailwind.

 Tailwind is a utility-first CSS framework.
 The goal of this starter is to make it possible for developers to use Tailwind themes to change the look of the store.
 To accomplish this, a few things need to be respected: